 Leading up to your procedure:

 Talk to your doctor about your medicines, herbs, or supplements.
-You may be asked to stop taking some medicines up to one week before the procedure, like:
+You may be asked to stop taking some medicines up to one week before the procedure, such as:

 or other anti-inflammatory drugs